Funding to help reduce agricultural emissions

 Why extra support is needed

-Agriculture contributes 50% of New Zealand's gross greenhouse gas emissions.
+Agriculture contributes about 50% of New Zealand's gross greenhouse gas emissions.
 Around 91% of our biogenic methane emissions are from agriculture.

 Agriculture needs to contribute to meeting our climate goals.